GPGoforth/Plex-Automation/README.md

 ## Configurations

 Configuration of the services.

+For a better detailed guide that what I have I suggest heading over to [TRaSH Guides](https://trash-guides.info/).

 Please keep in mind that setting up a media server can be a complex task, especially if you are new to the technology and require some level of technical knowledge.
 It may be necessary to consult additional resources and tutorials to properly set up and configure your media server.<br>